Dr. rer. nat. Annette Bieniusa

 - Transactional Memory (Mai’08)

 Albert van der Linde, Pedro Fouto, João Leitão, Nuno Preguiça, Santiago Castiñeira and Annette Bieniusa.
 Legion: Enriching Internet Services with Peer-to-Peer Interactions.
-To appear in WWW’17.
+WWW’17.

 Deepthi Devaki Akkoorath, Alejandro Z. Tomsic, Manuel Bravo, Zhongmiao Li, Tyler Crain, Annette Bieniusa, Nuno Preguica, Marc Shapiro.
 Cure: Strong semantics meets high availability and low latency Proceedings of 36th IEEE International Conference on Distributed Computing Systems, ICDCS 2016.